jonathanjameswatson/kwzz/README.md

 - JWT_SECRET - A secret key that should be set before deploying the website in production.
 - DATABASE_URL - PostgreSQL database connection string
+- DATABASE_SSL - Boolean describing whether or not SSL is required to access the database.

 ## Website